ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 synth.WriteToWav "custEnvSound.wav" [custEnvSound]
 ```

-The output already looks a bit more interresting:
+The output already looks a bit more interresting :

 ![Custom envelope](Reports/Files/customEnv-1.PNG)

-A better way of doing this would be to outright create a function for the new envelope:
+A better way of doing this would be to outright create a function for the new envelope :

 ```fs
 let synth = Synth() // Init